Louis Gossett Jr.: Biography

-1936-1954: Early life, education, and stage breakthrough
+1936–1954: Early life, education, and stage breakthrough

-Gossett was born in Coney Island, Brooklyn, New York City, to Hellen, a nurse, and Louis Cameron Gossett, a porter.
+Gossett was born on May 27, 1936, in Coney Island, Brooklyn, New York City, to Hellen, a nurse, and Louis Cameron Gossett, a porter.
 He was an alumnus of Mark Twain Intermediate School 239 and Abraham Lincoln High School.
-He contracted polio during his youth.
+Gossett contracted polio during his youth.
 His stage debut came at age 17, in a school production of You Can't Take It with You when a sports injury resulted in the decision to take an acting class.

-Gossett's high school teacher had encouraged him to audition for a Broadway part, resulting in his selection at the age of 17 for his first role on Broadway in the version of Take a Giant Step in 1953.
-He replaced Bill Gunn as Spencer Scott.
+Gossett's high school teacher had encouraged him to audition for a Broadway part, resulting in his selection at age 17 for his first role on Broadway in the version of Take a Giant Step in 1953.
+Gossett replaced Bill Gunn as Spencer Scott.
 The play ran from late September to late November and had 76 performances.
 The show was selected as one of the 10 best Broadway shows of 1953 by The New York Times.
-His performance was well received, and he won the Donaldson Award for best newcomer of the year.
+His performance was well received, and Gossett won the Donaldson Award for best newcomer of the year.

-After graduating from Abraham Lincoln High School in 1954, he attended New York University, declining an athletic scholarship.
+After graduating from Abraham Lincoln High School in 1954, Gossett attended New York University, declining an athletic scholarship.